 All Journal members must submit their Notes to fulfill the Note requirement by February of their third year.
 Evening and dual degree students may submit their Notes to fulfill the Note requirement by February of their graduating year.
-Additionally, students who find themselves having other graduation schedules should contact the Senior Notes Editor to establish a timeline for the submission of their Notes to fulfill the Note requirement.
+Students with other graduation schedules should contact the Senior Notes Editor to establish a timeline for the submission of their Notes to fulfill the Note requirement.